alehed/aslutils/readme.md

 `aslutils` uses sphinx (`pip install sphinx`) to generate the documentation.
 From the root folder the command to generate the html documentation is `sphinx-build -b html docs/source docs/build`.
 The docs can then be found at `docs/build/index.html`.

+If anything in the source changes (class names, new classes etc.) the aslutils.rst and modules.rst files have to be regenerated.
+This can be done via `sphinx-apidoc -f -o docs/source/ aslutils`.
+Do not edit those files manually as the changes will be overwritten once sphinx-apidoc is rerun.

 ### Build time dependencies

 In order to build the project locally, you need to have `antlr4` (<https://www.antlr.org/>) and the corresponding antlr4 python runtime installed (`pip install antlr4-python3-runtime==4.?.?`, the version has to match the installed antlr version).

 ### Building the parser

 The ASL visitor code is generated with `antlr4 -Dlanguage=Python3 -no-listener -visitor ./aslutils/ASL.g4`.
+This has to be done every time the file ASL.g4 is changed.

 ### Packaging